lpupp/Aside/README.md

 ## Parametric piecewise linear (PPwL) activation functions [(here)](https://github.com/lpupp/Aside/tree/master/PPwL_activation)

-**Idea:** allow the network to determine its optimal architecture by learning the shape of PPwL activation function initialized linearly.
+**Idea:** allow the network to determine its optimal architecture by learning the shape of PPwL activation functions, which are initialized linearly.
 After training, some of the PPwL parameters (those close to linear) should be truncated.

 <img src="PPwL_activation/assets/PPwLNode2.png" width="400px">